bjarne0706/corewar/README.md

 This is the implementation of the programming game [Core War](https://en.wikipedia.org/wiki/Core_War).

-*This is the project of the Algorithms branch of the School 42 curriculum.
-As a group project, it's done in collaboration with my 3 awesome schoolmates: @dstepanets, @github/anatoliinerus, @evlasov.
-I've written almost all VM code.*
+*This is the project of the Algorithms branch of the School 42 curriculum*

 **Detailed description of the task: [corewar.en.pdf](https://github.com/bjarne0706/corewar/blob/master/corewar.en.pdf)**